ManMetGames/ProgrammingEssentials/docs/Lessons/variables.md

 {% highlight java %}
 size = size-5;
 //Takes the value from size, subtracts 5,
-//then assigns the result into the size variable
+//then assigns the result back into the size variable

 size = size*5;
 //Takes the value from size, multiplies it by 5,
-//then assigns the result into the size variable
+//then assigns the result back into the size variable

 size = size/5;
 //Takes the value from size, divides it by 5,
-//then assigns the result into the size variable
+//then assigns the result back into the size variable
 {% endhighlight %}

 <br>